Adore96/FYP-test-1/README.md

 # FYP-test-1
-Final Year Project test one
+Final Year Project test one using CNN